2016 Hoboken train crash: Aftermath

-Similar accidents
+Similar incidents

 A similar accident occurred at the same station in December 1985, injuring 54 people.
 The 1985 crash was said to have been caused by a lubricant that had been applied to the tracks to test train wheels.
-In May 2011, a PATH train crashed in the basement of Hoboken Terminal, causing minor injuries.
-Investigators said that they will look into the possibility that the 2011 and 2016 accidents may have similar causes and circumstances.
+Another similar incident occurred at Hoboken in May 2011, involving a PATH train which failed to stop at the end of a platform.
+The train crashed into a bumper block, injuring 32 people.

+On January 4, 2017, a Long Island Railroad commuter train crashed at Atlantic Terminal, injuring 100 people.
+The accident was also attributed to sleep apnea.
 The December 2013 Spuyten Duyvil derailment was attributed to sleep apnea, which is a suspected factor in the 2016 Hoboken crash.